-- Weaning stress can be managed. - Weaning is less stressful when calves meet three criteria for rumen maturity. - Grain pail management is the key in assessing duration and regularity of grain intake. - We often underestimate the volume of calf starter grain needed to adequately meet a calf's needs for both maintenance and to continue to grow 1.7 to 2 lbs./day.
+- Weaning stress can be managed. - Weaning is less stressful when calves meet three criteria for rumen maturity. - Grain pail management and daily observation for the weaning-ready calves is the key in assessing duration and regularity of grain intake. - We often underestimate the volume of calf starter grain needed to adequately meet a calf's needs for both maintenance and to continue to grow 1.7 to 2 lbs./day.